harens/depythel/docs/source/analysis.rst

     * This might be in the form of parsable JSON output (or some other format).
 The added benefit of this is that the end user can then use the data more efficiently compared to an image.

+    * For the CLT, where the end users are less experienced, an interactive tree might be a more beneficial form of visualisation.

     * To be a success, there should be at least two forms of possible output available, so as to give the users choice.